momentohq/public-dev-docs/docs/develop/api-reference/list-collections.md

 ### ListFetch

-Gets a list item from a cache.
+Gets a list from a cache.

 | Name            | Type   | Description                                   |
 | --------------- | ------ | --------------------------------------------- |